patched-codes/patchwork/patchwork/patchflows/AutoFix/README.md

 ## What it does?

 The AutoFix patchflow will first scan the code in your repository using an open-source scanner Semgrep.
-It will then take the vulnerabilities that are detected by the scan and use create a prompt to be sent to `gpt-3.5-turbo` to generate the fix for the vulnerabilities.
+It will then take the vulnerabilities that are detected by the scan and create a prompt to be sent to `gpt-3.5-turbo` to generate the fix for the vulnerabilities.
 You can check the default [prompt template](./default_prompt.json).
 The generated fixes are then committed to the repository under a new branch and finally a pull request is created for the user to review and merge the changes.

 ## Configuration